MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 The application part of a browser (1) should be automated using desktop UI elements.
 For example, you can use UI automation actions to interact with the address bar or the tabs.

-On the other hand, the loaded web pages inside the browser (2) should be automated using web UI elements and browser automation actions.
+On the other hand, the loaded webpages inside the browser (2) should be automated using web UI elements and browser automation actions.

-During recording, the recorder will automatically distinguish the browser application area from the web pages and generate the appropriate UI elements and actions.
+During recording, the recorder will automatically distinguish the browser application area from the webpages and generate the appropriate UI elements and actions.

 :::image type="content" source="media/ui-elements/browser-window.png" alt-text="Screenshot of a Microsoft Edge window with highlighted the browser application and webpage areas.":::